Best AR-15 BCG’S – Upgrading The Bolt Carrier Group

 Why would a silencer company produce a bolt carrier group?
 This is speculation, but it’s likely because they recognized that a BCG designed for suppressed rifles would be quite handy.
 The SilencerCo Enhanced BCG mixes in MIL-SPEC parts where they can but also enhances the construction and design of the BCG to work better with modern suppressors.

 Suppressors increase back pressure and cause the gun to shoot more gas rearward into the receiver and sometimes in your face.
 (Check our AR-15 charging handles article for a way to fix this.)
-This gas brings back more dust, debris, and carbon into the receiver, and this makes the BCGs dirtier, increases friction, and could cause failures.
+This gas brings back more dust, debris, and carbon into the receiver, making the BCGs dirtier, increases friction, and could cause failures.

 To help solve this problem, SilencerCo does several things.
 First, SilencerCo uses a black nitride finish.
 This is a smoother, slicker finish and helps the weapon function when filthy dirty.
 The black nitride finish is easier to clean and can quickly be wiped down with an oiled rag.
 SilencerCo also trimmed the BCG tactically to reduce the contact of the BCG with the upper, which reduces friction and increases reliability with a suppressor.